 In 2012 he met Scott Virden Anderson, director of the Yoga Science Foundation, who supported his career transition towards Contemplative Science.
 Intrigued by the vast potential and immense challenge of “bridging” scientific collaboration with contemplative practices and community-building, he founded the Contemplative Scientific Collaboration (CSC) project in 2016 and the Mindful Researchers initiative in 2020, with support by the Yoga Science Foundation.

 Wolfgang began exploring contemplative practices in 2005, with an initial focus on Theravada and Zen Buddhism and a growing interest in Dzogchen.
 His heart also lights up for process facilitation (Art of Hosting), storytelling (Way of Council), participatory decision-making (Systemic Konsensing®), holding space for the unknown, heartfelt communication, poetry, filmmaking, deep ecology, contact improvisation, and walking barefoot.

 Collaborators, supporters, and sources of inspiration along the journey of the CSC project have included: Scott Virden Anderson, Newcomb Greenleaf, Amy Cohen Varela, Nathalie Legros, Frank Schumann, Dav Clark, Annika Lübbert, and many others.
 A deep bow of gratitude for all their invaluable contributions and support!

-This work is being supported by the Yoga Science Foundation, and has been greatly inspired by the vision of the late neuroscientist and philosopher Francisco Varela (and many others).
+The CSC project has been supported by the Yoga Science Foundation.
+It has been greatly inspired by the vision of the late neuroscientist, philosopher and biologist Francisco Varela.